slackapi/java-slack-sdk/docs/guides/shortcuts.md

 ### Slack App Configuration

-To enable shortcuts, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactive Components** on the left pain.
+To enable shortcuts, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactive Components** on the left pane.
 There are four things to do on the page.

 * Turn on the feature
 * Set the **Request URL** to `https://{your app's public URL domain}/slack/events`